Hairdresser Burnt Scalp Injury Bleach / Hair Dye – How Much Compensation Can I Claim?

 - No Win No Fee Burnt Scalp Compensation Claims

 - Why Choose Us For Your Burnt Scalp Injury Compensation Claim?

 A severe allergic reaction to hair dye can be equally, if not more dangerous than rubbing bleach into your scalp.
 Some serious reactions can lead to death.
 In the same way, someone with a serious nut allergy may die from consuming nuts.

 Other notable causes of burns at hairdressers are burns caused by heat-styling tools such as hair dryers, curling irons and straightening irons.
 Straightening and curling irons commonly rise to 220-240 degrees Celsius.
-If one of these touches your face or scalp, it will lead to a burnt scalp injury, and it will almost definitely leave a scar.
+If one of these touches your face or scalp, it may lead to a burnt scalp injury that leaves a facial scar injury.

 Suffering a burnt scalp injury can be devastating.
 Burns are painful, unsightly and can cause permanent scarring and hair loss if the burn is on your scalp.